Recommended for you:

-Another tip taken from animal shelters is the situational name— that is, choosing a name for an animal based upon where he or she was found.
-A dog may be named for the type of car he was hiding under, such as Buick, or cat after the tree she was stuck in, Maple.
+Another tip taken from animal shelters is the situational name— that is, choosing a name for an animal based upon where they were found.
+A dog may be named for the type of car he was hiding under, such as Buick, or cat after the tree they were stuck in, Maple.

-Once you decide on a name, it's time to train your pet to respond to his or her new moniker.
-For your pup, start by using positive association with his name during training exercises, recommends Best Friends, including using treats as rewards when he responds.
+Once you decide on a name, it's time to train your pet to respond to their new moniker.
+For your pup, start by using positive association with their name during training exercises, recommends Best Friends, including using treats as rewards when he responds.

-Once you decide upon the perfect pet name, you can personalize their accessories by having the name embroidered on his leash and dog bed, or her name printed on her cat food bowls.
+Once you decide upon the perfect pet name, you can personalize their accessories by having the name embroidered on their leash and dog bed, or printed on their cat food bowls.

 And if you're still stuck, don't hesitate to break out the baby name books or cruise the internet for inspiration.
 There are endless choices of creative and clever pet names from which to choose!

 Christine O'Brien is a writer, mom, and long-time cat parent whose two Russian Blues rule the house.
 Her work also appears in Care.com, What to Expect, and Fit Pregnancy, where she writes about pets, pregnancy, and family life.
 Find and follow her on Instagram and Twitter @brovelliobrien.